-The largest Disney theme park in Florida (500 acres), Disney’s Animal Kingdom is enjoying a rebirth—or more accurately, a second life—now that it’s open at night, too.
-The park, Disney’s third-most popular (10.9 million visits at last count) debuted in 1998 at a reported cost of $800 million as a competitor to Busch Gardens, doesn’t take all day to visit because most of that land is used up by a menagerie of exotic animals.
-Instead of cages, they’re kept in paddocks rimmed with cleverly disguised trenches that are concealed behind landscaping.
-Most attractions are given a mild environmentalist message (ironic, considering how much Florida swamp was obliterated to build this resort, but never you mind).
+The largest Disney theme park in Florida (500 acres), Disney’s Animal Kingdom is enjoying attention after years as an also-ran—it was Disney’s second-most popular park in 2019 (13.9 million visits), boosted by a new Avatar-themed area, opened in 2017.
+Animal Kingdom debuted in 1998 at a reported cost of $800 million as a competitor to Busch Gardens.
+Most of its land is devoted to a menagerie of exotic animals; instead of cages, they’re kept in paddocks rimmed with trenches cleverly concealed by landscaping.
+Most attractions carry a mild environmentalist message (ironic, considering how much swamp was obliterated to build this resort, but never you mind).

 Generally speaking, the biggest animals and the most astute design collects at the back of the park (Africa and Asia), the thrills to the right (Asia and DinoLand U.S.A.).
-Nowhere will you find balloons—they choke animals—and straws are made of paper for the same reason.
+Nowhere will you find balloons—they choke animals—and straws, if they are issued at all, are made of paper for the same reason.

 The first thing you should do, like everyone else, is beeline it to the back of the Africa section.
 That’s where the Kilimanjaro Safari is, and first thing in the morning is the best time to do it.
 Crowds grow more ferocious than the lions.